trigaten/Learn_Prompting/docs/basics/prompting.md

 #### 1) Sentiment Analysis

-If you are performing sentiment analysis on Tweets with the binary labels "positive" and "negative", you can convert this into a language model format by posing the question "Is this tweet positive or negative?"
+If you are performing sentiment analysis[^1] on Tweets with the binary labels "positive" and "negative", you can convert this into a language model format by posing the question "Is this tweet positive or negative?"

+[^1]:
+Sentiment analysis is the task of classifying text into positive, negative, or other sentiments.
+For example, the sentence "I love this movie!" is positive, while the sentence "I hate this movie!" is negative.

 Your full prompt could look like this: